teracyhq/blog/source/_posts/2014-07-17-teracy-dev-v0-3-0-release.markdown

 `docker`[^3] is very promising and we'd like to use it for our workflow at v0.4.0, too.

-Stay tuned for our upcoming exciting release version.
+Please stay tuned for our upcoming exciting release version.

 Have a nice day and happy coding!